Can Ceiling Fans Run 24/7?

 “In winter, this can be used to push hot air up towards the ceiling and back down around the edges of the room to mix with cooler lower-level air, breaking up the layer of hot air at ceiling level and making it warmer where you need it to be.” – Sustainability Victoria

 In essence, a spinning ceiling fan supports your indoor climate in both warmer and cooler weather, meaning that – so long as the blade rotation is correct for the season – there are inherent positives to leaving the fan running continuously.
-Naturally, you’ll always get the most out of a fan when you’re in the room feeling its effects — but even when you’re not, that continuous air movement offers passive benefits that go beyond comfort.
+Naturally, you’ll always get the most out of a fan when you’re in the room feeling its effects, but even when you’re not in the space the continuous air movement offers passive benefits that go beyond comfort.

 You can learn more about the impacts and values of Winter Mode here.